AstroBookings/.github/profile/2-design/4_0-authentication.domain.md

 > Timestamp: 2024-08-20 21:30:00 UTC

-The Authentication domain in AstroBookings ensures secure access management for travelers, agencies, and employees in a high-stakes space travel platform.
+The **Authentication domain in AstroBookings** ensures secure access management for travelers, agencies, and employees in a high-stakes space travel platform.
 It addresses the challenges of unauthorized access prevention and secure session management across diverse user roles.

-Our solution implements JSON Web Tokens (JWT) for stateless authentication, providing secure registration, login processes, and role-based access control.
+Our solution implements `JSON Web Tokens` (JWT) for stateless authentication, providing secure registration, login processes, and role-based access control.
 This approach enhances system scalability and security while offering a seamless user experience.

+The API service will be responsible for generate and validate those tokens, while the web application will handle user interactions.

+All other web applications will redirect anonymous users to the AuthWeb service to handle the authentication process, and receive a JWT token to access the system.

+All other API services will use the SystemAPI service to validate the user's token received in the request, and allow or deny access to the requested resource.

 ## User Stories